ibm-cloud-docs/BlockStorage/adjustable-iops.md

 ## Limitations
 {: #limitsofIOPSadjustment}

-This feature is available in [select data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news) only.
+This feature is available in [most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC).

 Clients can't switch between Endurance and Performance when they adjust their IOPS.
 However, they can specify a new IOPS tier or IOPS level for their storage based on the following criteria and restrictions: